-I go on the search of where to buy mooncake moulds in Singapore.
-Phoon Huat had everything I desired and more!
+Where to find mooncake moulds in Singapore.?
+I go on the hunt and find Phoon Huat.
+They had everything I desired and more!

 I was surrounded by mooncakes of every size, shape and flavour during my last visit to Singapore.
 It was the Mid Autumn Festival and mooncakes seemed to rain from the heavens.

 The Mid Autumn Festival is the most celebrated festival after Chinese New Year.
 Marking the end of the autumn harvest.
 Traditionally it was also a time to give thanks to the gods.
 The moon is at its brightest at this time of the year too, making this a lunar festival.

 To celebrate the festival mooncakes are offered between family and friends.
 The range on offer is amazing, from traditional flavours through to more modern mooncakes.
 Why have a bean filled when you can have chocolate or rose cream?